willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Some studies assess performance based solely on one of the growth, survival, or recruitment rates [@McGill2012;@bohner2020].
 When demographic rates are integrated into population models, specific components, such as recruitment, are often overlooked due to data limitations [@Kunstler2021;@LeSquin2021].
 Moreover, some studies do not account for density dependence [@Csergo2017;@Ohse2023], and when they do, they rarely differentiate between conspecific and heterospecific competition [@bohner2020;@LeSquin2021].
-Finally, despite the need to embrace model and data uncertainty [@MilnerGulland2017a], most of these studies assessed performance under average conditions and pointwise estimations, neglecting the associated uncertainty of the estimates.
+Finally, despite the need to embrace model and data uncertainty [@MilnerGulland2017a], most of these studies assessed performance under average covariate conditions and pointwise estimations, neglecting the associated uncertainty of the estimates.

 Rather than asking whether demographic performance correlates with distribution, a more fruitful question may be how climate and competition influence demographic performance.
 Indeed, we still miss a comprehensive partitioning of the sensitivity of forest dynamics to local and biogeographical drivers of performance [@Ohse2023].
-For instance, @Clark2011 found that individual growth is more sensitive to competition, while fecundity is more sensitive to climate.
+For instance, @Clark2011 found that annual growth rate is more sensitive to competition, while fecundity is more sensitive to climate.
 In contrast, @CopenhaverParry2016 found that growth was more sensitive to climate than competition.
 These studies provide crucial insights into how forest trees will respond to climate change and forest management, supporting conservation planning.
 However, they only assess the importance of climate and competition on single demographic components, lacking a complete picture of population dynamics.